-The emergence of a damage tolerance approach to determine inspection intervals for railroad tank cars requires the quantification of the detectable flaw size for the NDE methods used during inspection.
+The emergence of a damage tolerance approach to determine inspection intervals for an engineered structure, such as railroad tank cars, requires the quantification of the detectable flaw size for the NDE methods used during inspection.
 Traditionally, NDE methods have not been quantified and assumed capabilities have often been found to be in error.
 Damage tolerance techniques have initiated a revolution in NDE understanding, methods, and requirements.
 NTSB Safety Recommendations R-92-21 through R-92-24 address the suggested process of performing reliable inspection of railroad tank cars based on a damage tolerance approach.
 Damage tolerance design and maintenance will improve the reliability and confidence level of tank car acceptance and maintenance.
-NDE quantified using the POD approach - a key measure of NDE effectiveness - is integral to damage tolerance requirements.
+NDE quantified using the POD approach -- a key measure of NDE effectiveness -- is integral to damage tolerance requirements.
 The nature and complexity of developing and demonstrating inspection capabilities warrants pooling resources at a central location.

-The probability of detection (POD) has been evaluated as a function of flaw size, that is, the fraction of flaws of a nominal size that are expected to be detected in a given inspection.
-At a meeting of the Tank Car NDE Steering Committee, held prior to baseline evaluations, a consensus was reached to produce artificial flaws in tank car samples if there were not enough defects identified during baseline operations.
-The baseline tank cars did not contain enough defects to perform a POD study; therefore, test panels were developed from two of the GATX donated tank cars.
+The probability of detection (POD) has been evaluated as a function of flaw size, that is, the fraction of flaws of a nominal size that are expected to be detected using a given inspection.
+Protocol at a meeting of the Tank Car NDE Steering Committee, held prior to baseline evaluations, a consensus was reached to produce artificial flaws in tank car samples if there were not enough defects identified during baseline operations.
+The baseline tank cars did not contain enough defects to perform a POD study; therefore, test panels were developed from two of the general service type tank cars donated by GATX.
 Fatigue cracks were initiated and propagated at the circumferential butt weld areas of the test panels.
-The test panels developed represent the structural integrity inspection requirement for all tank shell butt welds within 2 feet of the bottom longitudinal centerline.
+The test panels developed represent the structural integrity inspection requirement for all tank shell butt welds within 2 feet of the bottom longitudinal centerline called for in 49 CFR Part 180.509.